-Fall is in the air my friends, and it is time to start crocheting all the cozy things.
-And I have good news - I will be releasing patterns for ALL the cozy things this winter!
-Like this new free crochet pattern, the Moody Pumpkins Slouch Hat.
-This hat combines the simple moss stitch with random striping to create an eye catching piece you won’t want to be without this fall!
-Keep reading for the free crochet pattern - I hope you enjoy it!
+The crochet Moody Pumpkins Hat combines the simple moss stitch with random striping to create an eye catching piece you won’t want to be without this fall!
+Keep reading for the free crochet pattern.

 This yarn is a Category 5 bulky, so this hat works up quickly and it will be the perfect project for wearing immediately OR stashing away for future holiday gifts!
 I made my pom pom on top with all of the yarn colors combined, but I think this would also look fun with a faux fur pom on top as well.
 Find my favorite faux fur pom poms from ThreadHead Knits Co. here.

 - Caron x Pantone yarn (2 skeins of ‘Moody Pumpkin’ pictured) or about 135 yards of a comparable category 5 yarn.
 If you substitute yarn be sure to check the gauge.
 I did have yarn left over from my 2 skeins.